paragon1234/Car-Behaviour-Training/README.md

 ![alt text][image1]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from onse side of the road to the centre.
+I then recorded the vehicle recovering from the left side and right sides of the track back to center so that the vehicle would learn to recover from onse side of the track to the centre.
 The images below show what a recovery looks like:

 ![alt text][image2]